nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

    \FloatBarrier

 .. figure:: img/infographics_0004.jpg
-   :alt: A visual representation of the ForensicVM Server Web Control Interface
+   :alt: A visual representation of the :term:`ForensicVM Server` Web Control Interface

-   A visual representation of the ForensicVM Server Web Control Interface
+   A visual representation of the :term:`ForensicVM Server` Web Control Interface

 .. raw:: latex